mlange-42/git-graph/docs/manual.md

 ]

 # Colors of branches in terminal output.
-# For supported colors, see the next section.
+# For supported colors, see section Colors (below this listing).
 [terminal_colors]
 # Each entry is composed of a RegEx pattern and a list of colors that
 # will be used alternating (see e.g. `feature...`).